ballerina-platform/module-ballerinax-hubspot.crm.object.feedback/README.md

      "expires_in": 1800
    }
    ```
-5. Store the access token securely for use in your application.
+5. Store the refresh token securely for use in your application.

 ## Quickstart